Blyth, Northumberland: 13th-16th centuries

 From the mid-19th century, several important events occurred which allowed the port of Blyth to rapidly expand.
 First, in 1847, a railway line was constructed, connecting Blyth to collieries at Seghill.
-In 1853, the Blyth Harbour and Docks Board was formed, then in 1858 the Harbour Act was passed allowing dredging of the harbour to begin.
+In 1853, the Blyth Harbour and Docks Board was formed, then in 1858 the Blyth Harbour and Dock Act 1858 (21 & 22 Vict. c. lxviii) was passed allowing dredging of the harbour to begin.
 In 1882, the formation of the Blyth Harbour Commission led to the building of new coal loading staiths, as well as the construction of the South Harbour.

 As trade in Blyth continued to grow, so did the population.
 Development of the Cowpen Quay and Waterloo areas began in about 1810 and 1815 respectively, and between the 1850s and 1890s major house building took place in these areas.
-Blyth railway station, first built in 1847, was relocated in 1867 and rebuilt in 1896, to cope with the increase in goods and passenger traffic.
+Blyth railway station, first built in 1847, was relocated in 1867 and rebuilt by local company J&W Simpson LTD in 1896, to cope with the increase in goods and passenger traffic.
 The 1890s saw the filling in of "the Slake" (also known as "the Flanker" or "the Gut").
 The Slake was a tidal inlet which stretched south from the river, across the site of today's bus station, along the route of Beaconsfield Street, and on past Crofton Mill Pit.
 Before it was filled in, it almost entirely separated Blyth from Cowpen—Waterloo Bridge providing the only main link.
 Once it was removed, the two areas could combine and allow the town to begin to take its present form.
 The town continued to expand in the 20th century; much large-scale house building took place in the 1920s and 1930s, and from the 1950s to the 1970s.